Fragrance Guide

 What is an example of a scent that would be in plain water?

-Reed diffusers, electric evaporative diffusers, and regular spray bottles (non-pressurized) are all examples of delivery methods that rely on mixing a scent with water and releasing it into the room.
+Reed diffusers, electric evaporative diffusers, and regular spray bottles (non-pressurized) are all examples of delivery methods that rely on mixing a scent with water for release it into the room.

 What are plant-based substrates?